philipdnichols/Reeder/README.md

 ##Log Start View
 * The log start view will allow the user to enter a limited amount of info to just get the log started, so the user can start reading and come back later to finish the log.
+ * Reading Collection item to log on and the page start number.
+That should really be it.

 ###Log Detail View
 * The log detail view will display all the various attributes of each reading log.
 * The user will be able to edit every detail.

 ###Reading Collection View
-*Table of reading collection items (books, ebooks, articles, magazines)
+* Table of reading collection items (books, ebooks, articles, magazines)
+* Many features present on the reading log table will carry over to this table view.
+* Deleting a collection item will have ramifications on deleting all the associated log entries as well.
+The user should be informed of the number to be deleted, and the user should have to confirm twice the delete.

 ###Reading Collection Item Creation View
-* The reading collection item
+* The reading collection item creation view will allow the user to enter the varfious details to create the collection item manually.

 ###Reading Collection Item Detail View
-* The reading collection item
+* The reading collection item detail view will display all the various attributes of each collection item.
+* The user will be able to edit every detail.

 ###Additional Views and Features (Stretch Goals?)
+* Collection Item detail generation via scan (stretch) of isbn bar code, or entering it manually (good start), or searching via text/keywords/tags, etc.
+ * Will use combination of Google Books, OpenLibrary and possibly other web APIs to search for info and images.
 * Recommended reading based on your reading habits
 * Reading stats in chart form
 * Goals Setting and Tracking
+* Friends/Friend Feed and Global Tracking and Stats (way stretch :) )
+* Ability to read/create reviews/discussions for Collection Items.